For existing Trilight Members: Customer Service 833-847-0824; Tech Support 833-847-0825, for Secure Bill Pay, 833-890-9221

 December 2019 –

 Trilight is here for AEC Members!
 Trilight+AEC has begun working service orders for fiber connection in the Jefferson City substation service area.
 Approximately 16% of the phase 1 service area in Jefferson City is now ready.
-Our expectation is to begin working service orders in the Dandridge phase 1 area within three weeks.
+Our expectation is to begin working service orders in the Dandridge phase 1 area in January.
 Business service options have been finalized and will be available to commercial and industrial members in the phase 1 areas of Jefferson City and Dandridge.
 Local crews continue to connect requests on a daily basis.
 The phase 1 area in Jefferson City and Dandridge, which is expected to reach about 11,000 Co-op homes & businesses, is projected to be completed by the end of 2020.
 For additional questions or to sign up for fiber services, contact us at www.aecoop.org/fiberservices or call our representatives at 833-847-0824.
 Of course, you can always stop by our Trilight office at AEC, located at 1109 Hill Drive in New Market.

 AEC continues to work diligently on obtaining additional grants and resources to locate fiber options throughout our electric service area.
-Beginning in the summer of 2020, Trilight+AEC will launch construction of the New Market / Piedmont grant area.
+Beginning in the fall of 2020, Trilight+AEC will launch construction of the New Market / Piedmont grant area.

 November 2019 -